-Their visit to Tony’s house shows that Tony has clearly thought about time travel to fix things but that he hasn’t been able to crack it.
-I don’t believe that he just completely solved time travel that night.
-He knows enough to know that what they are talking about doesn’t seem possible, but it also gives him new thoughts and ideas on what to try.
-Then when he does solve it, he’s so taken aback by the thought that he might be able to fix things that he has to collapse down into a chair.
+Their visit to Tony’s house shows that Tony has clearly thought about time travel as a means to fix things but that he hasn’t been able to crack it.
+(I don’t believe that he just completely solved time travel that night.)
+He knows enough to know that what they are talking about doesn’t seem possible but it also gives him new thoughts and ideas on what to try.
+When he does solve it, he’s so taken aback by the thought that he might be able to fix things that he has to collapse down into a chair.
 The bit with his daughter after that is great, but it’s the part with Pepper that drives home my point about how Tony was carrying the weight of everything despite what I imagine were a lot of attempts to tell her otherwise.
 When he says that he could drop the research into the lake, she has to give him permission to go on and save the universe because he wouldn’t be able to rest otherwise.
 And that’s important too, because when you’re mired in a state that you can’t see a way out of, sometimes the permission of someone close to you to do something that you didn’t think you’d be able to do can do wonders.